FeltController

 Sets the tool to use for drawing elements on the map.

 Use this method to programmatically activate drawing tools for users.
 When a tool is set, users can draw elements on the map using that tool.
-Set to null
+Set to null to deactivate all drawing tools.

 Parameters